 2 bay leaf

 Cut the bacon in lardons, reserve the rind if there is any.

 Chop the onion, keep a heel to hold the cloves

 EVOO in the saucepan, sweat the onion and bacon, then the carrots (~10 min).

 Add the lentils and cook for a few minutes while stirring.

 Add cold water, garlic, spices.

-After 30 minutes, check the cooking.
-As soon as the lentils are "al dente" and the carrots are almost cooked, season with salt and pepper, then add the sausages.
+After 25 to 30 minutes, check the cooking.
+As soon as the lentils are "al dente" and the carrots are almost cooked, season with salt and pepper.
 Do not cook for too long, otherwise the lentils will turn into mush.

-At the end of cooking, leave to stand for ten minutes, the rest of the liquid should then be absorbed.
+At the end of cooking, remove the bay leaves and the bacon rind, leave to stand for ten minutes, the rest of the liquid should then be absorbed.